YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/python_env.md

 ## Python programming environment

-Describes the Python programming environment used in the tutorial.
+This section describes the Python programming environment used in the tutorial.

 The confirmed dependencies for this tutorial are:

  - Python: 3.10.0
  - kafka-python: 2.0.2

-If you are familiar with Python programming, you can also move on to the next step.

 The following description is based on what was confirmed in the Windows environment.
-It notes the differences due to known environments.
+It notes the known differences due to environments.

 ### Virtual environment

-Describes how to set up a virtual environment using conda in an environment where Anaconda is installed.
+Here it will be explained how to set up a virtual environment using `conda` command in the environment where Anaconda is installed.

+If you are familiar with Python programming, you may move on to the next step.

-Please refer to [Documentation] (https://docs.anaconda.com/anaconda/install/index.html) for the installation of Anaconda.
+Please refer to [Documentation](https://docs.anaconda.com/anaconda/install/index.html) for the installation of Anaconda.

 Create a virtual environment as shown below.